 , unique in a way that the battle take place in a cubic space enforced with magical energies.
 Though it opens up for complete 3D battle, it utilizes a 2D battle system, except there's no ground and that your character constantly floats and dashes.
 Like the later Touhou

-fighting games, your character is able to throw projectiles on long range, or get close enough for close range attacks.
-You can also dash to graze through weak projectiles, but stronger attacks cannot be dashed through (unlike Touhou
+fighting games, your character is able to throw projectiles on long range, or get close enough for melee attacks.
+You can also dash to graze through weak projectiles, but stronger attacks cannot be grazed through (unlike Touhou

 fighting games where even the strongest projectile can be grazed).

 series of the X-Men

 , except that you replace Mutants with Psychics

 .
 These Psychics, called Psychiccers

 are shunned by normal people in general and that they're forced to face hate and discrimination

 on a daily basis, but an organization of united Psychiccers called NOA, led by a young British Psychiccer man named Keith Evans, rises to make sure that no Psychiccer are forced to face the harshness of the world.
 Unfortunately, the members of NOA tend to take things to the extreme

 , causing a small group of unaffiliated Psychiccers to form a resistance against them known as Anti-NOA so that they can oppose NOA's extreme ways.
 Of course, there are some fighters who are not affiliated with the two groups, yet they still hunt down the Psychiccers, claiming them to be a dangerous threat to the world.Psychic Force